sgardziewicz/JsonToXmlGeneratorForCoinmarketcap/README.md

 # JSON-to-XML-generator-for-Coinmarketcap
-Python script to generate XML data of cryptocurrencies from coinmarketcap.com API
+Python script to generate XML file with info about top 100 cryptocurrencies from coinmarketcap.com API